 We are asking people to think about continuity and change – ideas which can be seen throughout the work of George Mackay Brown and which may have a particular resonance for us now.

-In the first part of the project we have invited writers to create a short poem or prose piece reflecting, in some way, on change and/or continuity.
-Contributions are being published as they come in and you can read them here: Words into Music: Working with Words.
+In the first part of the project we invited writers to create a short poem or prose piece reflecting, in some way, on change and/or continuity.
+You can read all 50 contributions here: Words into Music: Working with Words.

 Composers should select one of the pieces of writing – or a section or quotation from it – and create either: